 How much should a real estate agent spend on PPC advertising?

 Most successful agents spend $1,000-$3,000/month on PPC to generate consistent leads.
 The right budget depends on your market's competitiveness and average commission.
 A general guideline: budget enough to generate 15-30 leads monthly, as real estate typically converts 5-10% of leads to clients over time.
+Using a PPC budget calculator can help determine the optimal investment for your market.

 What's a good cost per lead for real estate PPC?